aiven/devportal/docs/products/kafka/kafka-connect/howto/mongodb-poll-source-connector.rst

 * ``"output.schema.infer.value": "true"``: the schema is automatically inferred.
 * ``"poll.await.time.ms": "1000"``: One second polling time

-Once the connector is created successfully, you should see a topic named ``MONGODB_DB_NAME.students`` in Aiven for Apache Kakfa.
+Once the connector is created successfully, you should see a topic named ``MONGODB_DB_NAME.students`` in Aiven for Apache Kafka.